Malta Travel Information

 English and Maltese are the official languages; Italian is also spoken

 Malta is considered very safe for tourists.
 Crime is rare, though theft from parked cars and handbag snatching can occur.
-Local driving conditions are poor so exercise caution.
+Local driving can be challenging so exercise caution on the roads.

-The wearing of skimpy clothing away from the beaches should be avoided, and dress should be conservative to enter churches.
+The wearing of skimpy clothing away from the beaches should be avoided, and dress should be conservative when visiting churches.

 Business in Malta tends to be conducted as elsewhere in Europe; formally and politely.
 Punctuality is important; dress should be formal with suit and tie the norm, unless weather is hot when one can forgo the jacket.
 Handshakes and the exchanging of business cards takes place on greeting.
 English is widely spoken and so a translator is unnecessary.
 Business hours can vary but are usually 8.30am to 4.30pm Monday to Friday.
 Some businesses open for a half-day on Saturdays.